Veeresh8/Zinga/README.md

 # Zinga
-Android app with photo filters are some cool animations
+Android app with photo filters and some cool animations